how old do you have to be to be a bartender, Young bartender makes cocktail in martini glass

 How to Become a Mixologist?

 By working as a barback, you learn by doing.
 You familiarize yourself with the day-to-day realities of working behind the bar.
 By all measures, it’s the most practical approach to learning the ropes.
-However, it’s not a guarantee that you will be working with a mixologist unless you already know them beforehand and have decided to apply.
+However, it’s not guaranteed that you will work with a mixologist unless you already know them beforehand and have decided to apply.

 What do you Learn in a Mixology Class Online?

-Whether you want to learn mixology to further your career or simply want to impress your friends, you can be sure that learning mixology is a step in the right direction.
+Whether you want to learn mixology to further your career or impress your friends, you can be sure that learning mixology is a step in the right direction.

 A professional mixology course will introduce you to: